Fiordland Family Experiences

 Known for its spectacular waterfalls, imposing mountain views and deep blue lakes, this slice of New Zealand's most famous pristine wilderness is home to a number of cool experiences making it the perfect family holiday destination.
 Find out about the activities that will thrill, excite, educate, and inspire your family as well as some exquisite food options.
 This iconic holiday spot is sure to win your heart with its excellent hideaways, breath-taking vistas, and friendly local characters.

 The picturesque lakeside township of Te Anau is an ideal base for your epic family adventure.
 Take your pick of world class experiences including lake cruises, glow worm caves, jet boating or even a glimpse of the rare, flightless takahē at Punanga Manu o Te Anau, Te Anau’s Bird Sanctuary.
-Te Anau has plenty of activities for an active family, you can play mini golf, ride a quadricycle or spider bike along the waterfront or cruise around on a two-person pedal swan to explore the majestic lake - excellent fun and stimulation for the whole family!
+Te Anau has plenty of activities for an active family, solve clues and crack codes at Fiordland Escapes, play mini golf, ride a quadricycle or spider bike along the waterfront or cruise around on a two-person pedal swan to explore the majestic lake - excellent fun and stimulation for the whole family!
 If you still have energy and are keen to cover greater distances, the Lake2Lake cycle trail that links Te Anau with Manapouri along the banks of the scenic Waiau River is another great pedalling option.

 Te Anau Glowworm Caves